JorgeSquared/pig-latin-translator/readme.md

-- Web Project for Nette 3.1 requires at least PHP 7.2, however for a smooth user experience, we recommend to run the app under PHP 7.4 at least, or higher.
+- Web Project for Nette 3.1 requires at least PHP 7.2, however for a smooth user experience, we recommend to run the app under PHP 8.0 at least (due to some syntactic sugar used in the code).
 - You shall need user privileges that enable you to create MySQL databases that communicate with the PHP built-in webserver on host `localhost`, port `3306`, or an euivalent of it (a docker LAMP